rdsea/bigdataplatforms/tutorials/cloud-data-pipeline/README.md

 $ docker-compose up  --scale kafka=NUMBER_OF_BROKERS  database-processor
 ```

-Note: The Kafka Consumer requires a comma seperated list of Kafka brokers.
+Note: The Kafka Consumer requires a comma separated list of Kafka brokers.
 It has to be provided in the `entrypoint` config of the `docker-compose.yml` file.
 Example: `entrypoint: ["python3", "MongoIngestor.py", "192.168.1.12:32812,192.168.1.12:32814", "kafka-database-consumer-group-2"]`

 > Important: Note the IP address and the ports of Kafka brokers that is provided in the entrypoint config